-- 1. A hard copy of the original Technical Proposal Packet (Attachment B) must be received on or before the bid submittal date and time. - 2.
+- 1. A hard copy of the original Technical Proposal Packet (Attachment B) must be received on or before the bid submittal date and time.
+Copy should not be two sided. - 2.
 The Proposal Packet should be clearly marked "Original" and must include the following: - a.
 Original signed Proposal Signature Page.
 (See Proposal Signature Page.) - b.
 Original signed Agreement and Compliance Pages.
 (See Agreement and Compliance Pages.) - c.
 Original signed Proposed Subcontractors Form.
 (See Subcontractors.) - d.
-Technical Proposal response to the Information for Evaluation section included in the Technical Proposal Packet. - e.
+EO 98-04 Disclosure Form, Attachment G. (See Standard Terms and Conditions, #27.
+Disclosure.) - e.
+Technical Proposal response to the Information for Evaluation section included in the Technical Proposal Packet. - f.
 Other documents and/or information as may be expressly required in this Bid Solicitation. - 3.
 The following items should be submitted in the original Technical Proposal Packet. - a.
-EO 98-04 Disclosure Form, Attachment G. (See Standard Terms and Conditions, #27.
-Disclosure.) - b.
 Copy of Contractor's Equal Opportunity Policy.
-(See Equal Opportunity Policy.) - c.
+(See Equal Opportunity Policy.) - b.
+Signed addenda to this RFP, if applicable.
+(See Requirement of Addendum.) - c.
 Voluntary Product Accessibility Template (VPAT), if applicable.
 (See Technology Access.) - 4.
 DO NOT include any other documents or ancillary information, such as a cover letter or promotional/marketing information. - B. Official Bid Price Sheet.
 (See Pricing.) - 1.
-Contractor's original Official Bid Price Sheet must be submitted in hard copy format. - 2.
-Contractor should also submit one (1) electronic copy of the Official Bid Price Sheet and the completed Attachment E Cost Proposal, preferably on a flash drive.
-A CD will also be acceptable. - 3.
-The Official Bid Price Sheet, including the hard copy and electronic copy, must be separately sealed from the Technical Proposal Packet and should be clearly marked as "Pricing".
-Contractor must not include any pricing in the hard copies or electronic copies of their Technical Proposal Packet. - C. Additional Copies and Redacted Copy of the Technical Proposal Packet
+Contractor's original Official Bid Price Sheet (Attachment O) must be submitted in hard copy format. - 2.
+Contractor should also submit one (1) electronic copy of the Official Bid Price Sheet, in PDF format, preferably on a flash drive.
+A CD will also be acceptable.
+All items on flash drive or CD should be in PDF format, with the exception of the Cost Proposal Attachment E which should be in Excel.

+3. The Official Bid Price Sheet, including the hard copy and electronic copy, must be separately sealed from the Technical Proposal Packet and should be clearly marked as "Pricing".
+Vendor must not include any pricing in the hard copies or electronic copies of their Technical Proposal Packet.

+C. Additional Copies and Redacted Copy of the Technical Proposal Packet